roman-milk/roman-milk.github.io/obedience-a-study-in-seduction.md

  "Thank you, Treena," Scarlett said, taking the package.

  Scarlett moved her leg back down and opened the package.
-Report_Story #6